Back to actions to watch

-The Plainfield Township Board is scheduled to vote on whether to place a 10-year renewal of a property tax for non-motorized trails and public recreation areas on the August 4, 2026, ballot.
-The proposed rate is 0.4596 mills, the same as the current rate after mandatory rollbacks.
-If approved by voters, the tax would fund trail and park projects from 2026 through 2035 and is estimated to raise approximately $980,000 in its first year.
+On May 11, 2026, the Township Board voted to place a 10-year renewal of the property tax for trails and public recreation areas on the August 4, 2026, ballot.
+If approved by voters, the tax of 0.4596 mills ($0.46 per $1,000 of taxable value) would fund new trail construction, maintenance, and park improvements.

 Timeline

-- Resolution listed for a decision Upcoming from agenda · published May 7, 2026
+3. Resolution listed for a decision from agenda · published May 11, 2026

 Key facts